nwutils/create-desktop-shortcuts/README.md

   windows: {
     // REQUIRED: Path must exist
     filePath: 'C:\\path\\to\\executable.exe',
-    // OPTIONAL: Defaults to the Desktop of the current user
+    // OPTIONAL: Defaults to the Desktop of the current user (by asking Windows specifically where it is located)
     outputPath: 'C:\\some\\folder',
     // OPTIONAL: defaults to the filePath file's name (without the extension)
     name: 'My App Name',